arthurbraga9/Habits/README.md

 The app dynamically imports all `.py` files on startup.
 Missing packages will be skipped, but installing everything from `requirements.txt` avoids warnings.

+If `bcrypt` cannot be installed, the app automatically falls back to `hashlib.sha256` for password hashing.
+Existing bcrypt hashes continue to work, so you can run the project even without the optional dependency.

 ---

 ## 👥 Inviting Friends